Building tree annotation with a spreadsheet

 12

-The completed tree information of (14) can be represented in traditional bracketed (Penn/CorpusSearch) format as (15).
+The completed tree information of (14) in traditional bracketed (Penn/CorpusSearch) format is (15).
 Note that the bracketing keeps consecutive constituents with the same node tag distinct, so that the node indexing introduced in (6) is no longer required.

 (15)